Hitchwiki/hitchwiki/INSTALL.md

 ./scripts/setup_hitchwiki.sh # this will run `ansible-playbooks hitchwiki.yml`
 ```

+If a chapter ran successfully, it will be skipped next.
+To rerun the related service needs to be stopped:
+- system: remove /etc/ansible/facts.d
+- db: stop mariadb
+- web: stop apache2
+- mw: stop parsoid
+- production: stop monit

 When errors happen, report them to [our issue tracker](https://github.com/Hitchwiki/hitchwiki/issues) or try to fix (start reading in `hitchwiki.yml` and `roles/hitchwiki/tasks/main.yml`.
 After changes check the syntax with
 ```bash
 ansible-playbook hitchwiki.yml --syntax-check